geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 ## Fees paid to host code - $0

-My blog is fully open source and currently generate with [Eleventy](https://www.11ty.dev/).
+My blog is fully open source and currently generated with [Eleventy](https://www.11ty.dev/).
 You can see the source code on [Github](https://github.com/geshan/geshan.github.com).
 I moved my blog to Eleventy from Octorpress in [Apr-2020](https://github.com/geshan/geshan.github.com/pull/146) and it has been great to work with.
 The blog used to be on Blogspot from 2007-2014 and then on Octopress from 2014-2020.

 > From the cost viewpoint, this blog’s code is open and hosted on GitHub for which I pay $0/month.